vaemc/wheat-esp-tools/README-EN.md

 ## Overview

 Wheat ESP Tools gathers common ESP development tasks into one desktop app — from serial flashing and partition maintenance to Bluetooth discovery and asset conversion.
-Serial operations run through the built-in esptool; Bluetooth scanning and capabilities such as NVS parsing and GIF→EAF conversion are implemented in the Tauri native layer.
+Serial operations (flash, read, erase, device info, etc.) run through the in-process [espflash](https://github.com/esp-rs/espflash) library; Bluetooth scanning and capabilities such as NVS parsing and GIF→EAF conversion are implemented in the Tauri native layer.

 The sidebar is grouped by purpose: